Tattoo: Modern associations

 In Covered in Ink by Beverly Yuen Thompson, she interviews heavily tattooed women in Washington, Miami, Orlando, Houston, Long Beach, and Seattle from 2007 to 2010 using participant observation and in-depth interviews of 70 women.
 Younger generations are typically more unbothered by heavily tattooed women, while older generation including the participants parents are more likely to look down on them, some even go to the extreme of disowning their children for getting tattoos.
 Typically how the family reacts is an indicator of their relationship in general.
-Reports were given that family members who weren't accepting of tattoos wanted to scrub the images off, pour holy water on them or have them surgically removed.
+Reports were given that family members who were not accepting of tattoos wanted to scrub the images off, pour holy water on them or have them surgically removed.
 Families who were emotionally accepting of their family members were able to maintain close bonds after tattooing.

-Advertising and marketing

-Former sailor Rowland Hussey Macy, who formed Macy's department stores, used a red star tattoo that he had on his hand for the store's logo.

-Tattoos have also been used in marketing and advertising with companies paying people to have logos of brands like HBO, Red Bull, ASOS.com and Sailor Jerry's rum tattooed in their bodies.
-This practice is known as "skinvertising".

-Advanced Armament Corporations, a U.S firearms and suppressor manufacturer offered a promotion involving tattoos.
-They offered a free silencer to customers willing to get a tattoo featuring one of their copywrited logos.
-Though they did not cover the $200 NFA transfer tax cost, nor could they guarantee any individual's ATF approval.
-Because these devices tend to be quite expensive many hopeful customers agreed.
-So many in fact, that AAC had to end the promotion earlier than intended due to costs of manufacturing and loss of sales.

-B.T.'s Smokehouse, a barbecue restaurant located in Massachusetts, offered customers free meals for life if they had the logo of the establishment tattooed on a visible part of their bodies.
-Nine people took the business up on the offer.